hyperspy/hyperspy/doc/dev_guide/writing_docs.rst

 Docstrings
 ^^^^^^^^^^

-Written at the start of a function and give essential information about how it should be used, such as which arguments can be passed to it and what the syntax should be.
+Written at the start of a function, they give essential information about how it should be used, such as which arguments can be passed to it and what the syntax should be.
 The docstrings need to follow the `numpy specification <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT